 We intend to enter into a New Revolving Credit Facility in connection with the Spin-Off.
-We anticipate the New Revolving Credit Facility will include the same bank group and be similar in aggregate size to our Existing Revolving Credit Facility and the Vitesse Oil Revolving Credit Facility.
-We will use the proceeds from the New Revolving Credit Facility to repay in full and terminate the outstanding indebtedness under the Existing Revolving Credit Facility and the Vitesse Oil Revolving Credit Facility with little or no impact to the unaudited pro forma condensed combined financial statements.
+We anticipate the New Revolving Credit Facility will include the same bank group and be similar in aggregate size and with similar terms to our Existing Revolving Credit Facility and the Vitesse Oil Revolving Credit Facility.
+We will use the proceeds from the New Revolving Credit Facility to repay in full and terminate the outstanding indebtedness under the Existing Revolving Credit Facility and the Vitesse Oil Revolving Credit Facility with little or no impact to the unaudited pro forma condensed combined financial statements, as borrowings under the New Revolving Credit Facility are expected to be at similar levels and terms (including the fees, the interest rate margin and the market-based indices that such interest rate is tied to under such facility) as the Existing Revolving Credit Facility.